 Food Test-Directed Elimination Diets

-If you are diagnosed with specific food allergies after prick skin testing and patch testing your doctor may remove specific foods from your diet.
-In some individuals this helps control their EoE.
+If you are noted to have specific food sensitivities after prick skin testing your doctor may remove specific foods from your diet to see if there is a reduction in EoE symptoms.
+In some individuals this helps control their EoE, though this type of diet has not shown to be very successful in research studies.

 Empiric Elimination Diets

-Eliminating major food allergens from the diet before any food allergy testing is also an accepted treatment of EoE.
-The foods excluded usually include dairy, egg, wheat, soy, peanut, tree nuts and fish/shellfish.
-These diets have been shown to be very helpful in treating EoE, although they can be very difficult to follow, especially without the help of a dietician with experience in dealing with EoE.
+Eliminating the major food allergens from the diet is considered an acceptable treatment of EoE.
+The foods excluded usually include dairy, egg, wheat, soy, peanut/tree nuts and fish/shellfish.
+These diets have been shown to be very helpful in treating EoE, although they can be very difficult to follow, especially without the help of a dietitian with experience in dealing with EoE.
 Foods are typically added back one at a time with follow up endoscopies to help determine which specific foods are causing EoE.

 In this strict elimination diet, all sources of allergens are removed from the diet.
-The patient receives their nutrition from an amino acid formula as well as simple sugars and oils.
-All other food is removed from the diet.
-A feeding tube may be needed since many people do not like the taste of this formula.
+The patient receives their nutrition from an amino acid formula alone or sometimes while allowing one to two simple foods chosen based on their low likelihood to trigger EoE.
+All other foods are removed from the diet.
+A feeding tube may be needed in very young children treated with this diet, since they are often unable to drink enough of the formula to get adequate nutrition.
 This approach is generally reserved for children with multiple food allergies who have not responded to other forms of treatment.

 Several new types of treatments which could greatly help patients are currently being studied.

 Working with Your Doctors